rfc391/SynapTune/README.md

-# draft
+# ADHD Aid: NeuroSignal Companion

-A supportive tool for managing ADHD using neurofeedback and personalised attention tracking.
+A supportive tool for managing ADHD using neurofeedback and personalized attention tracking.